-- If a teacher removes a student from class, the principal may place the student in one of the following settings: another appropriate class, another appropriate setting, or in-school suspension.
-The student may not be placed back into the original class until the principal has a meeting with the teacher, the student, and the student's parents to determine an appropriate behavior plan for the student.
-If the parents do not attend this meeting within a reasonable time, the principal may place the student in another class or educational setting. - SUSPENSION FROM SCHOOL PRINCIPAL: A school principal (or designee) may deny a student the right to attend school and/or take part in any school function for a period of up to 10 school days. - 3.
+- If a teacher removes a student from class, the principal may place the student in one of the following settings: another appropriate class, another appropriate setting, or in-school suspension. - 2.
+SUSPENSION FROM SCHOOL PRINCIPAL: A school principal (or designee) may deny a student the right to attend school and/or take part in any school function for a period of up to 10 school days. - 3.
 EXPULSION: A student may be expelled from school for a period no longer than the remainder of the current semester plus the following semester.
 In cases where the student is being expelled for possession of a firearm, a destructive device, or a deadly weapon, the maximum length of the expulsion period is listed under the Grounds for Suspension and Expulsion, Section C and Section D.